reallydontask/reallydontask.github.io/docs/_posts/2025-02-16-big-org-inefficiencies.markdown

 A simplistic way to look a this, is that in order for the contract to benefit the tax payer, the DWP would have to be ~ 1/3 less efficient that EDS/HP (contract holder at the time), except that this would mean losing a lot of in-house knowledge and thus the efficiency difference would probably need to be higher (40%?
 50%?) to account for the loss of in-house knowledge.

-Another way of looking at this is that it would require from 3 DWP FTE to do the work of 2 EDS/HP FTE (under the dubious assumption of similar cost per FTE) up to 4 DWP FTE if we value the in-house knowledge very highly.
+Another way of looking at this is that it would require  3-4 DWP FTE to do the work of 2 EDS/HP FTE (under the dubious assumption of similar cost per FTE) depending on how we value the in-house knowledge.

-I have worked on the Civil Service recently, not the DWP mind, and now and I'm back in the private sector and I find it hard to believe that it ever made sense.
+I have worked for the Civil Service recently, not the DWP mind, and I'm now back in the private sector and I find it hard to believe that it ever made sense.

 I know what you are thinking: